Skip to content

 SHARE VIA:

-4-year-old Calvin received the best Christmas present ever – a trampoline of his very own!
-After spending the morning bouncing with his older brother, Iggy, he started to complain of pain in his left knee.
-The trampoline was safety-netted so his parents were happy that he couldn’t have fallen out and so, mystified that he still refuses to walk, he is brought in to the emergency department.
+4-year-old Calvin received the best Christmas present ever – his very own trampoline!
+After spending the morning bouncing with his older brother, Iggy, he complained of pain in his left knee.
+The trampoline was safety-netted so his parents were happy that he couldn’t have fallen out and so, mystified that he still refuses to walk, he is brought into the emergency department.

 Bottom line